georchestra/cadastrapp/README.md

 - a Java webapp wich compose _backend_ / API part in the `cadastrapp` directory.
 See the [documentation](cadastrapp/README.md)
 - a client part for Mapfishapp in the `addons` directory
 - a client part for MapStore in a [dedicated repository](https://github.com/georchestra/mapstore2-cadastrapp/)
+- 3 map background propositions for GeoServer in the `geoserver-workspace` directory

 ## Documentation